dortania/OpenCore-Install-Guide/post-install/spoof.md

 * SSDT
   * Disables GPU on a per-slot basis

+**CSM must be off in the BIOS for the spoofing to work correctly, especially on AMD CPU based systems**
 ## Boot Flag

 By far the simplest way, all you need to do is add the following boot-arg: